edgedb/edgedb-deno/README.md

 ### `--allow-read` (optional)

-Needed if connecting with an instance name, to read instance credentials file from `<home-dir>/.edgedb/credentials`.
+Needed if connecting with an instance name, to read the instance credentials file from `<home-dir>/.edgedb/credentials`.

 ## `--unstable` flag